thijsBoet/design-principles-in-js/README.md

 ## 2 SOLID design principles
 ### Single responsibility principle
-> every module, class or function in a computer program should have responsibility over a single part of that program's functionality, and it should encapsulate that part.
+> Every module, class or function in a computer program should have responsibility over a single part of that program's functionality, and it should encapsulate that part.
 All of that module, class or function's services should be narrowly aligned with that responsibility
+### Open Close Principle
+> Software entities (classes, modules, methods, etc.) should be open for extension, but closed for modification.
+### Liskov Substitution Principle
+> Objects of a superclass shall be replaceable with objects of its subclasses without breaking the application.
+That requires the objects of your subclasses to behave in the same way as the objects of your superclass.